 Who We Are

-Andrew Conner is the manager of biotechnology for the U.S. Grains Council, a non-profit organization that promotes the global use of U.S. barley, corn and sorghum and related products including ethanol and distiller’s dried grains with solubles (DDGS).
-In this capacity, Conner assists in directing USGC biotechnology programs and represents the Council in biotechnology forums and coalitions.
+Andrew Conner is the manager of global biotechnology for the U.S. Grains Council, a non-profit organization that promotes the global use of U.S. barley, corn and sorghum and related products including ethanol and distiller’s dried grains with solubles (DDGS).
+In this capacity, Conner helps develop and execute USGC initiatives related to biotechnology, pesticides, and sustainability aimed at ensuring market access globally for U.S. grain and grain products.

 Prior to joining the Council in 2011, Conner served as a legislative and regulatory assistant at D.C.
 Legislative and Regulatory Services.